John Anderson (actor)

 John Robert Anderson (October 20, 1922 – August 7, 1992) was an American character actor.
 He was best known for his more than 500 television roles.

 Early life

 Anderson was born in 1922 and raised in Clayton, Illinois.
-He first studied theatre in Minnesota and then Ohio.
-Anderson served in the United States Coast Guard during World War II.
-He left Ohio to pursue an acting career in New York City.
-He also held a master's degree in drama from the University of Iowa.
-After moving to Los Angeles, Anderson worked as a street mime, jester, and juggler.
+He studied theatre in Minnesota and Ohio and served in the United States Coast Guard during World War II before pursuing an acting career in New York City.
+He held a master's degree in drama from the University of Iowa.
+After relocating to Los Angeles, Anderson worked as a street mime, jester, and juggler.